Thermodynamic curvature in phase transitions for Hayward AdS black hole: Introduction

-where $L$ denotes the radius of the $D$-dimensional AdS spacetime and $G_{\rm N}$ is Newton's gravitational constant.
+where $L$ denotes the AdS radius and $G_{\rm N}$ is Newton's gravitational constant.
 Within the framework of this definition, a variety of distinct phase transitions emerge in black hole thermodynamics, such as van der Waals \cite{Kubiznak:2012wp}, (multiple) re-entrant \cite{Altamirano:2013ane, Frassino:2014pha, Dehyadegari:2017hvd, Hendi:2017mfu}, those with isolated critical points \cite{Dolan:2014vba}, those with triple points \cite{Altamirano:2013uqa}, and superfluid-like phase transitions \cite{Hennigar:2016xwd}.
-(See Refs.\cite{Bhattacharya:2017hfj,Spallucci:2013osa,Majhi:2016txt, Altamirano:2014tva,Cai:2013qga, Abdusattar:2023xxs,Hu:2018qsy} for more details on related works and extended analyses of these phase transitions.)\footnote{Notably, recent studies have revealed a captivating finding: in black hole systems with quantum conformal anomaly, the scaling laws can be violated under certain conditions \cite{Hu:2024ldp,Abdusattar:2024zzi}.}
+(See Refs.\cite{Bhattacharya:2017hfj,Spallucci:2013osa,Majhi:2016txt, Altamirano:2014tva,Cai:2013qga,Hu:2018qsy} for more details on related works and extended analyses of these phase transitions.)\footnote{Notably, recent studies have revealed that scaling laws in black hole systems can be violated in four dimensions \cite{Hu:2024ldp} and higher dimensions \cite{Ahmed:2022kyv}.
+For the former case, thermodynamic curvature in phase transitions has also been investigated to probe the underlying microstructural properties \cite{Abdusattar:2024zzi}.}